Technology - Quality Management and Analytics

 A student applying to this program must:

-- submit official GRE scores if GPA is below a 3.00 cumulative or 3.00 on the last 60 hours of undergraduate coursework (use institutional code 1319)
+- Submit official GRE scores if undergraduate GPA is below 3.25 cumulative (use institutional code 1319).

 Application Deadlines

-- Summer Term — Preferred deadline: March 1; unavailable for first time international students
+- Summer Term — March 15; unavailable for first time international students

 Graduate Assistantships